darrinlallen/darrinlallen/README.md

-- 🌱 Ive got some other ideas also.  one idea is creating a business around free website creation . this would churn out free websites for anyone or anything . we would initially take donations .  artificial intelligence would do most of the work. this would be a hyper competitive godaddy with a personal touch and customer service built around completed projects.
+- 🌱 Ive got some other ideas also.  one idea is creating a business around free website creation . this would churn out free websites for anyone or anything . we would initially take donations .  artificial intelligence would do most of the work. this would be a hyper competitive godaddy with a personal touch and customer service built around completed projects. but the whole thing is free based on donations .  your own free web design studio.
 I’m learning from a fire hydrant!!!!
 - 💬 Ask me about **Node.js, React, Firebase...
 HTML, CSS, JavaScript**
 - ⚡ Fun fact: I took a vacation to **Hong Kong** and also **Jamaica**!